-LESLIE: But you don’t "re going to have to" get it on alone.
+LESLIE: But you don’t have to do it alone.

 END HOUR 2 TEXT

-(Copyright 2019 Squeaky Door Make, Inc. No portion of this record or audio record is also available reproduced in any format without the express written authorization of Squeaky Door Product, Inc.)
+(Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc.)